bhumika25bai10951-coder/Smart-Electricity-Billing-and-Consumer-Management-System/statement.md

 ---

-## 10. Conclusion
+10. Conclusion

-The **Electricity Bill Management System** provides a simple computerized solution for electricity bill calculation.
+The Smart Electricity Bill Management System provides a simple computerized solution for electricity bill calculation.
 It reduces manual calculations and provides a structured way to manage customer information, meter readings, bill calculation, and payment status.

 The project also provides practical experience with Java, Object-Oriented Programming, modular programming, input handling, and basic validation.